javierpeces/my-ansible-playground/01-ansible-ping.md

 ```

 Now let's find and use the label
-We never made a ssh connection to this system, so it wil fail
+we never made a ssh connection to this system, so it wil fail

 ```
 $ ansible -m ping testbed